How one US couple made the big move to Ireland

 New York to Ireland

-He'd told me his mother's story before, but in that moment, it meant the world.
-She'd gone to Dublin first, and continued to work and to raise money to buy her passage to the U.S. even after it proved too much for her friend, and that friend went home.
+He'd told me his mother's story before, but at that moment, it meant the world.
+She'd gone to Dublin first and continued to work and raise money to buy her passage to the U.S. even after it proved too much for her friend, and that friend went home.